-- 2.2 Effective governance arrangements are required to be in place to ensure that: - the Authority's policies are implemented in practice; - the Authority's values and ethical standards are met; - laws and regulations are complied with; - required processes are adhered to; - financial statements and other published information are accurate and reliable: - human, financial and other resources are managed efficiently and effectively, and; - high-quality services are delivered efficiently and effectively.
+- 2.2 Effective governance arrangements are required to be in place to ensure that: - the Authority's policies are implemented in practice; - the Authority's values and ethical standards are met; - laws and regulations are complied with; - required processes are adhered to; - financial statements and other published information are accurate and reliable; - human, financial and other resources are managed efficiently and effectively, and; - high-quality services are delivered efficiently and effectively.

-The CIPFA/SOLACE framework provides a structure to assist authorities with their approach to governance.
-Originally published in 2007, it sets the standard for local authority governance in the UK.
-CIPFA and SOLACE reviewed the Framework in 2012 to ensure that it remains 'fit for purpose' and issued an addendum to it in December 2012 which provides an updated example annual governance statement.
-An updated guidance note was also produced to assist councils in the process for reviewing governance and subsequent reporting of this through the Annual Governance Statement.
-In producing the 2013/14 AGS, the guidance will be taken into account throughout the process.
+The CIPFA/SOLACE framework provides a structure to assist authorities with their approach to governance and the production of the Annual Governance Statement.
+In producing the 2014/15 AGS, the guidance will be taken into account throughout the process.

 - 2.3 Authorities are encouraged to test their governance arrangements against the principles contained in the Framework.
-The Framework adopts six core principles that must be considered when defining good governance: - Focusing on the purpose of the authority and the outcomes for the community and creating and implementing a vision for the local area. - Members and officers working together to achieve a common purpose with clearly defined functions and roles. - Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour. - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk. - Developing the capacity and capability of members and officers to be effective. - Engaging with local people and other stakeholders to ensure robust public accountability. - 2.4 In order to meet the expectations of the Corporate Governance framework, local authorities are expected to do the following:
+The Framework adopts six core principles that must be considered when defining good governance: - Focusing on the purpose of the authority and the outcomes for the community and creating and implementing a vision for the local area. - Members and officers working together to achieve a common purpose with clearly defined functions and roles. - Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour. - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk. - Developing the capacity and capability of members and officers to be effective. - Engaging with local people and other stakeholders to ensure robust public accountability. - 2.4 In order to meet the expectations of the Corporate Governance framework, local authorities are expected to do the following: - Review their existing governance arrangements against the Framework. - Maintain a local code of governance, including arrangements for ensuring its ongoing application and effectiveness. - As required in the Accounts and Audit Regulations 2011, prepare an Annual Governance Statement in order to report publicly on the extent to which they comply with their own code on an annual basis, including how they have monitored the effectiveness of their governance arrangements in the year, and on any planned changes in the coming period.

-- Review their existing governance arrangements against the Framework. - Maintain a local code of governance, including arrangements for ensuring its ongoing application and effectiveness. - As required in the Accounts and Audit Regulations 2011, prepare an Annual Governance Statement in order to report publicly on the extent to which they comply with their own code on an annual basis, including how they have monitored the effectiveness of their governance arrangements in the year, and on any planned changes in the coming period. - 2.5 Trafford Council's Corporate Governance Code (last updated in June 2013) reflects the core principles outlined in the CIPFA Framework and states the arrangements in place to ensure governance arrangements are reviewed annually and reported on through the AGS.
+2.5 Trafford Council's Corporate Governance Code (last updated in June 2014) reflects the core principles outlined in the CIPFA Framework and states the arrangements in place to ensure governance arrangements are reviewed annually and reported on through the AGS.